SAP-samples/partner-reference-application/Tutorials/23-Multi-Tenancy-Develop-Sample-Application.md

 To fast-forward:

-1. In the development subaccount SAP BTP cockpit (subaccount level), navigate to *Instances and Subscriptions*, open *SAP Business Application Studio*, and open the dev space *PoetrySlams* created during the [Prepare Your SAP BTP Account for Development](./11-Prepare-BTP-Account.md).
+1. In the development subaccount SAP BTP cockpit (subaccount level), navigate to *Instances and Subscriptions*, open *SAP Business Application Studio*, and open the dev space *PartnerReferenceApplication* created during the [Prepare Your SAP BTP Account for Development](./11-Prepare-BTP-Account.md).

 2. Use the tile *Clone from Git* on the *Welcome* view to clone this GitHub repository (https://github.com/SAP-samples/partner-reference-application) and switch to the branch *main-multi-tenant*.